vibbits/introduction-to-generative-ai/README.md

 ## General context

 Over the last few months, the rapid establishment of generative AI and Large Language Models (LLM) has opened new frontiers in a variety of domains.
-This hands-on class aims to provide you the necessary skills to effectively use this cutting-edge technology in a interdisciplinary way.
-With two formats of participation possible, we wish to offer opportunities for everyone to build enough knowledge to a variety of applications.
-In the morning you will follow an introduction on ethics, ownership and general hands-on application of generative AI that can be used holistically.
-This is meant for anyone including admin, support, and others to use for their work or personal interests.
-After a general view, we will navigate deeper in the use of generative AI for research, from scientific writing to analysis, we will introduce how genAI can be supportive in this process.
-We will cover different aspects of using ChatBots powered with LLMs, including the ethical and ownership aspects, the theoretical background and several examples of practical application among which how to strategically prompt your request for text generation in any context, how to generate high-quality content for research papers, and grant applications.
+This short workshop aims to introduce some theory of prompting to improve your experience.
+After a  brief explanaiton of what "promtping engineering" is we quickly dive in to trying it out.
+The group will decide what we will prompt and make the first prompt.
+After the first result 2 techniques will be introduced and we can try again.
+In the end we can discuss if there wwas improvement and what is best applicable for the choosen example.

-The **presentations** which goes alongside this material can be found [in the Lesson overview: Slides](https://drive.google.com/drive/folders/1F6KW94prIIrB-dpbSJYvxbcXxqBZFfeS?usp=drive_link) .
+The **presentations** which goes alongside this material can be found [in the Lesson overview: Slides](link) .

 ## Proposed Schedule

-Schedule day 1:

-- 9:30 - 11:00 - session Introduction to Generative AI
-   - Brief historical background: from first AI to generative AI
-   - Mapping generative AI tools
-   - Focus on Large Language Models (LLMs)
-- 11:00 - 11:15 - break
-- 11:15 - 12:45 - session Introduction to Generative AI
-   - Tools for genAI (CoPilot, Perplexity and other competitors)
-   - Prompt engineering
-   - Ethical considerations
-   - Ownership, copyright and authenticity
-- 12:45 - 13:45 - lunch
-- 13:45 - 15:15 - session Generative AI for Writing
-   - Conducting a literature review
-   - Finding research gaps
-   - Writing an article (storytelling, etc.)
+Course Plan:

+10 min - Make groups and come up with a draft prompt in a topic they wish (working mail, general information, image creation).
+05 min - Share the ideas and choose one to continue toguether.
+05 min - Type it in and discuss result quality and expectation.
+10 min - Explain one prompt technique and iteration strategy.
-   - Presenting the outcome
+05 min - Try the new technique
-- 15:15 - 15:30 - break
-- 15:30 - 17:00 - session Generative AI for Scripting
-   - Doing quantitative research
+10 min - Evaluate and explain a second technique
+05 min - evaluate and draw conclusions.

 </section>